 Gas Safety – You will be required by law to ensure that you have an inspection once a year by a registered gas engineer to make sure that the gas supply in the property is up to standard.

 Deposit Scheme – in order to stop landlords keeping tenant deposits when they do not have the right to, the government invented a deposit scheme.
 This is where tenant’s deposits are to be either placed with a free custodial administered accountant or with an insurance scheme.
 If the landlord places it with an insurance scheme this means that the landlord keeps the deposit and pays the insurance scheme a premium to pay back the deposit.

-Electrical safety – You will also need to make sure that each time before a tenant moves into your property that you have the electricity supply in the house is safe.
-The person who carries this out must know what they are talking about and perhaps be at least part qualified as they will need to know if the electrics in the house are up to the legal standards.
+Electrical Safety – You will also need to make sure that each time a tenant moves into your property, the electricity supply in the house is safe.
+The person who carries this test out must know what they are talking about and perhaps be at least part qualified as they will need to know if the electrics in the house are up to the legal standards.

 If you are a landlord you will be required to submit a personal tax return once a year with HMRC.

 This will determine how much tax you are expected to pay.
 How much tax you pay will depend on the profit you make from your property as well as your personal circumstances.
 The profit made on the property is worked out by taking the rental income you received and subtracting tax deductible expenses.
 Tax deductible expenses can help to reduce your tax bill.

 Below is a list of some expenses that are tax deductible to landlords, (if you have paid for these personally):